-This feature allows the user to select the target terminal emulation type for Console Redirection.
+Use thid feature to select the target terminal emulation type for Console Redirection.
 Select VT100 to use the ASCII Character set.
 Select VT100+ to add color and function key support.
 Select ANSI to use the Extended ASCII Character Set.
 Select VT-UTF8 to use UTF8 encoding to map Unicode characters into one or more bytes.
-The options are VT100, VT100+, VT-UTF8, and ANSI.
+The options are VT100, VT100+, VT-UTF8 and ANSI.

-Bits per second
+Bits Per second